DoinJ/DoinJ.github.io/_posts/2024-02-07-catch-the-smiley-game.md

 categories: games
 ---

 This is a simple game where you try to click on the smiley face as it moves around the screen.
+A FPS gamer can aim better and catch it more times than normal people.
 Can you catch it?

 <div id="game-area">
   <button id="smiley" onclick="scorePoint()">😊</button>